Must-Know Marketing KPIs for Measuring Your Mobile App’s Performance

 - Virality — The sum value of additional users a customer will refer to your app (see below).

-Let’s say your average user generates $1.35 in revenue every month and you have a monthly churn rate of 60%.
-Your customers are, no doubt, evangelizing your game in the form of ratings and reviews, but absent an accurate calculation, let’s set the referral value to 0.
-Plug in the numbers, and your your average customer has a predicted LTV of $2.25.
+If your average user generates $1.35 in revenue every month and you have a monthly churn rate of 60%, then your customers are no doubt evangelizing your game in the form of ratings and reviews.
+But absent an accurate calculation, let’s set the referral value to 0.
+Plug in the numbers, and your average customer has a predicted LTV of $2.25.

 Takeaway: Measuring time to purchase, ARPU, and LTV will allow you to calculate the revenue potential for your game.

 App marketers dream about going viral and like everything else, your app’s relative virality can be measured, tracked, and influenced.
-The standard tool for measuring virality the K factor, which uses mentions, shares, and referrals multiplied by a specific channel’s conversion percentage to arrive at a rating of app virality.
+The standard tool for measuring virality is the K factor, which uses mentions, shares, and referrals multiplied by a specific channel’s conversion percentage to arrive at a rating of app virality.

 Churn and retention

 Churn measures the rate at which users uninstall or unsubscribe from your app.
-In the same way that apps marketers target specific potential users for acquisition during the discovery process, you should commit your energy and resources to retain and win back only those users who produce a profit.
+In the same way that app marketers target specific potential users for acquisition during the discovery process, you should commit your energy and resources to retain and win back only those users who produce a profit.

 The number of users who uninstall your app is certainly an important KPI for marketers to understand, but more importantly, you want to know why they leave.
 Was their ARPU and/or LTV even high enough to want them back?

 There are many more metrics for measuring the performance of your gaming app at each phase of its market address.
 Some KPIs are quite simple, and others are very complex.

-Rather than thinking of KPIs as gospel, become a student of the data, focus on just the user behaviors that really matter, and pick the most critical KPIs for acquiring new users and monetizing your game.
+Instead of thinking of marketing KPIs as gospel, become a student of the data, focus on just the user behaviors that really matter, and pick the most critical KPIs for acquiring new users and monetizing your game.